ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/break_1.md

 order: 100000

 ---
 This is a time for you to get some refreshment and clear your mind a little in preparation for the next part of the workshop.
+Give your eyes and body a brief break by avoiding screens and being active for a few moments.
+You don't have much time, but you could: make a cup of tea (or other beverage), reach out to a friend you haven't spoken to in a while, wake your body up with a quick boogie, or indeed something else.
+Enjoy, and see you in the next section soon.